Diomedes: Early myths

-Sometime later, Polynices, a banished prince of Thebes, arrived in Argos; he approached Adrastus and pleaded his case to the king, as he requested his aid to restore him to his original homeland.
-Adrastos promised to do so and set out to gather an expeditionary force with which to march against Thebes.
-This force was made up of seven individual champions, each assigned to lead an assault on one of the seven gates of the city; Tydeus, Polynices and Adrastus were among them.
+At the same time Polynices, a banished prince of Thebes, arrived in Argos; Adrastus gave him his daughter Argia to wife.
+Later he approached Adrastus and pleaded his case to the king, as he requested his aid to restore him to his original homeland.
+Adrastus promised to do so and set out to gather an expeditionary force with which to march against Thebes.
+This force was made up of seven individual leaders, each assigned to lead an assault on one of the seven gates of the city; Tydeus, Polynices and Adrastus were among them.
 Together, these champions were known as the Seven against Thebes.